 - Current contact information, and

-- The NFR number if available (previous permit holders only)
+- The current or most recent CALP number (previous permit holders only)

 DD Form 2400: This is the Certificate of Insurance.
 If using Box 5 to state the limits of the insurance coverage, ensure ALL small boxes within Box 5 are completed.
-If using Box 6 instead of Box 5, please cite the full combined single limit insurance coverage for Bodily Injury, Property Damage, and Passenger Liability.
+If using Box 6 instead of Box 5, please cite the full combined single limit insurance coverage for Bodily Injury, Property Damage, and Passenger Liability before sublimiting passenger liability.

 Please note: Certification boxes (9a,b,c,d) are to be completed by the authorized insurance official. **Advisory on Insurance Requirements for Civil Aircraft Landing Permits